Do I need to do both swimming and water polo to join CUSWPC?

 How can I join the club?

-Trials are normally held at the end of Freshers’ Week; more details regarding the exact dates and times will be available soon.
+Trials are normally held at the end of Freshers’ Week.
+Come visit us at the freshers’ fair and the sports freshers’ fair for more information about the club and how to join, but more information will also be available here soon.
 Swimming and water polo trials are held separately — feel free to attend both!
 After trials, successful candidates will be contacted by the relevant team captains.

 What’s the standard like?